Test-Optional Business Schools – Is Applying without a GMAT Score a Good Idea or Bad Strategy?

 • Undergraduate exam scores such as the ACT or SAT (suggested by UVA Darden)

-Business schools known as “quant” schools really seek hard, quantifiable evidence in applications.
+Admissions officers very fairly believe that if an applicant has spent hours and hours studying for a difficult standardized exam, that applicant may be reluctant to spend additional 100+ hours preparing for the GMAT exam.
+Undoubtably true!
+However, business schools known as “quant” schools really seek hard, quantifiable evidence in applications.
 When they ask you directly for test scores, take them seriously.
-In my opinion, if you are able to take the GMAT or GRE, just go ahead and do it, and don’t try to get by with substitutions or (worse) nothing at all.
+In my opinion, if you are able to take the GMAT, GRE, or Executive Assessment, just go ahead and do it, and don’t try to get by with substitutions, ancient scores, or (worse) nothing at all.

 A Dash of Risk Added to a Difficult Challenge

-Now, I believe that if you prepared seriously to apply to a top-tier MBA program, additional entries from people rushing to take advantage of a “test-optional” admissions round do not pose serious competition to you.
+Today, I believe that if you prepared seriously to apply to a top-tier MBA program, additional entries from people taking advantage of a “test-optional” allowance or GMAT/GRE waiver do not pose serious competition to you.
 They are white noise.
 At the same time, I do recommend that you submit a high GMAT score to stand out from the crowd.

 Want a Job?
 Go for Your GMAT